BMS Scuderia Italia: Formula One

 At the end of 1992, Lucchini announced that the cars for the season would be built by Lola Cars in Britain, with Ferrari remaining as the engine supplier.
 The team secured a sponsorship deal with Chesterfield cigarettes, and Lucchini signed Michele Alboreto and rookie Luca Badoer as drivers.

 The team's switch to Lola, however, did not improve the team's results.
-The chassis was not competitive, and despite good engine power, Alboreto and Badoer struggled to qualify for several races.
+The chassis was not competitive, and despite good engine power, Alboreto and Badoer struggled to qualify for several races due to a rule lasting until Germany that limited the race grid to 25 starters.
 Badoer had the team's best finish of the year at the San Marino Grand Prix with a seventh place, ensuring the team finished ahead of Tyrrell Racing, whose best finish was Ukyo Katayama's tenth place at Hungaroring, in the Constructors' standings.
 By the end of the season the team was financially strained and chose to withdraw from the last two events in Japan and Australia.
 The team did however attend the 1993 Formula One Indoor Trophy, but were eliminated in the semi-finals.

 At the end of the 1993 season Minardi was also struggling for money, and Giancarlo Minardi and Giuseppe Lucchini decided to merge their teams in order to continue into the season.
 The merged team returned to earning points in 1994 as well as before Lucchini chose to exit the venture in order to concentrate BMS Scuderia Italia on other programs.